Children’s requests: why it’s important to respond constructively

 Some requests are easy to handle – for example, ‘Yes, it’s OK to play on your iPad’.
 Other requests are more difficult.
 For example, if your child wants to bake, you might think about safety in the kitchen or who’s responsible for cleaning up afterwards.

 When your child asks for something, it’s an opportunity to help him learn about communicating well and managing emotions – no matter what answer you plan to give.

 The following steps can be useful when your child asks for things, regardless of whether you plan to say yes, no or maybe.

 1. Base your first response on how your child asks

 If your child pesters, whines, demands or threatens, let your child know you need to hear some good manners.
-For example, you could say, ‘Sascha, stop whining.
-Use your calm voice’ or ‘Can you ask me in a nicer way please?’
+For example, you could say, ‘Sascha, please use your calm voice’ or ‘Can you ask me in a nicer way please?’

-After you’ve praised your child for asking politely, take a moment to understand what your child is asking for.
-Show that you’ve heard and understood – that way, your child will be much more likely to accept your answer.
-It can also help to show some empathy, even if you don’t say plan to say ‘yes’.
+Take a moment to understand what your child is asking for.
+Show that you’ve heard and understood – this way, your child will be much more likely to accept your answer.
+It can also help to show some empathy, even if you don’t say plan to say yes.
 For example, ‘Oh, I can see why you would love that.
 How cool’.

 3. Pause and decide

 A brief pause gives you a chance to think about the request.
 It also sends your child the message that you’re putting some thought into it.
 Ask yourself, ‘Do I need to say no, or can I say yes?
 If it’s not a yes, can I negotiate?’